-Council turns down revised plan for Main Street E. condominium
+Council turns down revised plan for Main Street E. apartment building

 Stripped-down proposal would have saved heritage home from demolition

-KINGSVILLE — Kingsville council has rejected a zoning amendment which would allow a developer to build a 22-unit condominium at 183 Main St. E. but still save a historical home threatened with demolition.
+KINGSVILLE — Kingsville council has rejected a zoning amendment which would allow a developer to build a 22-unit apartment building at 183 Main St. E. but still save a historical home threatened with demolition.

-The latest proposal by Brotto Family Holdings would downsize the proposed condominium from six storeys to three, reduce the number of units from 28 to 22 and eliminate plans for five additional townhouses.
+The latest proposal by Brotto Family Holdings would downsize the proposed apartment building from six storeys to three, reduce the number of units from 28 to 22 and eliminate plans for five additional townhouses.

 Council voted 4-2 against the zoning amendment.

 For many of the councillors opposed to the amendment, increases in traffic flows along Main Street was a main concern — despite comments by director of planning Robert Brown that studies show there would be little impact on traffic.

 “We’ve been told the traffic on Main Street continues to operate at an acceptable level … the general public, the folks using that corridor every day, have come to determine for Kingsville (the level of traffic) is not acceptable,” said Coun.
 Laura Lucier.